aluckhur/xcption/README.md

 ## What is XCPtion?

-XCPtion is a wrapper utility for [NetApp XCP](https://xcp.netapp.com/) NFS/CIFS file copy/migration utility XCPtion will be able to run and manage multiple XCP jobs parallelly in a distributed fashion by using underlying services from Hashi Corp [Nomad](https://www.nomadproject.io/) distributed scheduler.
+XCPtion is a wrapper utility for [NetApp XCP](https://xcp.netapp.com/) NFS/CIFS file copy/migration utility (for CIFS the tool supports also robocopy.exe)
+XCPtion will be able to parallelly execute and manage multiple XCP jobs on more than one host in a distributed fashion.
+This is done by utilizing Hashi Corp [Nomad](https://www.nomadproject.io/) distributed scheduler.

 ## Where do I get XCPtion?